-Random Access Memories: RIP Internet Explorer
+Random Access Memories: RIP Internet Explorer | Stuff

+The internet marauder finally comes to the end of the road after 27 years of fairly consistent service

-Microsoft has confirmed it will be retiring Internet Explorer next year after 26 years of web browsing.
-Yes, we thought it was already dead too, but it's only fitting we gave it an obiturary.
+Internet Explorer is officially dead.
+Microsoft confirmed the browser was “retired” on 15 June 2022, after 27 years of service.
+Yes, we thought it was already dead too, but it’s only fitting we gave it an obituary.

 Back in 1995, the internet was another world.
 Just 40 million people were clicking on links, compared to today’s two billion.
 Websites were basic fare, and the most popular names were absent.

-Still, one famous face barged its way on to the scene that year.
-Having seen Netscape Navigator lording it up, Microsoft threw its hat into the ring with Internet Explorer, more commonly known as IE – or “that bloody browser” when it did something awful.
+Still, one famous face barged its way onto the scene that year.
+Having seen Netscape Navigator (discontinued in 2007 and effectively replaced by Firefox) lording it up, Microsoft threw its hat into the ring with Internet Explorer, more commonly known as IE – or “that bloody browser” when it did something awful.

-Wow, IE is 26 years old?
+Wow, IE made it to 27 years old?
 It seems like only yesterday it began stinking up the place!

 Let’s be fair – Microsoft’s browser didn’t always make you want to set fire to the thing and hurl it into a ravine.
 During its early days, IE was actually something of a pioneer in the Wild West of the internet.